dart-lang/language/working/augmentation-libraries/feature-specification.md

 occurs inside an augmenting declaration, it always has the special meaning which is associated with augmentations.*

-A compile-time error occurs if a declaration with the name `augmented` occurs in a location where the outermost enclosing declaration is augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*
+A compile-time error occurs if a declaration with the basename `augmented` occurs in a location where the outermost enclosing declaration is augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*

-A compile-time error occurs if `augmented` occurs in a non-augmenting declaration, of a kind that can be augmenting, inside an augmenting declaration.
+A compile-time error occurs if the identifier `augmented` occurs in a non-augmenting declaration, of a kind that can be augmenting, inside an augmenting declaration.

 *For example, inside `augment class C` we could have a declaration like `void f() {...augmented()...}`.